> Machu Picchu weather

 Machu Picchu weather

-From November to March is the rainy season in Machu Picchu, while between April to November is the dry shiny season.
+From November to March is the rainy season in Machu Picchu.

-Make sure to carry an umbrella in the rainy season, also wear waterproof boots for walking, as the floor gets very slippery.
+Carry an umbrella in the rainy season.
+Also wear waterproof boots with good traction for walking around the archaeological complex as the ground and stone steps get very slippery.

 Are there mosquitos?

 Bring insect repellent!
 Because of the tropical climate in Machu Picchu, there are indeed mosquitoes which tend to be present in higher numbers on sunny days.

 Read about the Best Time of Visit Machu Picchu